Legal Terms & Conditions For City Auctioneering Ltd

 30. The Buyer shall forthwith be responsible for any loss or damage to any person resulting from the removal of his lot (s) and shall indemnify the vendor and the Auctioneers against any liability therefore whether or not such damage was caused by the negligence of the Buyer, his employees or agents.

 31. The Auctioneers do not deliver goods; the Buyer must pay for all items before contacting the Auctioneers to request parcel weights/dimensions for courier collection.
 The buyer must not organise a courier collection until they have been notified of requested weights and measurements.
 The auctioneers are not responsible for any recollection charges.
 The Auctioneers will help to palletise/package goods for collection on behalf of the Buyer, free of charge.
 Please note we will only address pallets/packages to the buyers registered address, we will not palletise/package collection for third parties.
 The Buyer is solely responsible for organising courier collection and must inform The Auctioneers who and when the couriers will be collecting on their behalf.
+Buyers requesting packaging will not have their deposit refunded until the items have been collected by the courier.
 The contract will be between the Buyer and the courier company and The Auctioneers have no responsibility for damage or lost items once the items are in the hands of the courier.
 The Buyer should insure their items as from the fall of the hammer.

 32. If the Buyer fails to comply with any of the above Conditions and, in particular, if the Buyer fails to pay for any lot which he has purchased and he is not entitled to return the lot under any of these Conditions, the Auctioneers may treat the contract of sale to the Buyer as rescinded.
 The Auctioneers may re-sell the lot, by public or private sale, without reserve and without notice to the Buyer.